yemoalakija/just-phone/README.md

 ## Site Structure

+## User Experience

-justPhones in two parts: **when the user is logged out** and **when the user is logged in**.
-Depending on login status different pages is available for the user.
-When the user is logged out, such user can only view posts, comments, likes but cannot perform any of the mentioned activities EXCEPT logged in.
-If you are logged in as an administrator an *`admin` area* is available.
-The site has an minimalistic, clean and intuitive design that makes the site easy to navigate for the user.
+justPhones is divided into two parts: **when the user is logged out** and **when the user is logged in**.
+Depending on the login status, different pages are available for the user.
+When the user is logged out, they can only view products and product ratings but cannot perform any of the mentioned activities, except when logged in.
+If you are logged in as an administrator, an *`admin` area* is available to perform CRUD functionalities.
+The site features a minimalistic, clean, and intuitive design that makes it easy to navigate for the user.

 Read more about the different choices in the [Features](<#features>) section.